naaa760/naaa760/README.md

-# Hi there, I'm Neha Prasad, Nice to meet you. 👋
+# I'm Neha from India 🇮🇳!
+Nice to meet you. 👋

----

 ## Featured Project